fiware-docker/docker-container-service/docs/userguide/docker-cli.md

 - update
 - unpause
 - version
-- volume create  (currently not supported but we are working on it)
+- volume create
-- volume inspect (currently not supported but we are working on it)
+- volume inspect
-- volume ls (currently not supported but we are working on it)
+- volume ls
-- volume rm (currently not supported but we are working on it)
+- volume rm
 - wait (currently not supported but we are working on it)

 These docker run flags are supported, but there may be some restrictions: